loboda4450/hexocean-recruitment/README.md

 ### Informations
+- It took me about 25 hours to code it.
+I faced some problems probably distro-based (thanks Arch), that did not happen on my private server running Ubuntu - realized too late.
 - Thumbnail sizes are based on permissions, so if you want to add arbitrary thumbnail size you have to add new permission with `codename` of desired size (integer)
 - To create arbitrary tiers you have to create new group with desired (probably newly created) permissions.
 Adding, removing and viewing images permissions are added by default.
+- After you obtain temporary url you have to fill a parameter `timeout` at the end of url with desired link expiration seconds (e.g 300, 500)

+### Example curls
 It is easier to use links returned by API, because it uses `uuid4` namespace, and I believe it's hardly guessable what your uploaded images names are :D
 - Getting user images (tier-based links):
   - `curl -X GET http://host:8000/images/ -u "username:password"`